Guitar Chords In C Minor History Lesson: The Key of the Lonesome Hero

 “Loverman,” by Nick Cave and the Bad Seeds (just keep repeating these three chords for verses and chorus)

-If you were to use every chord in the key of C Minor, these would be the chords you’d use:
+If you were to use every guitar chord in C Minor, these would be the chords you’d use:

 C Minor, D diminished, Eb major, F minor, G minor, Ab major, and Bb major